-For this review I chose the PD-M780’s.
+For this review, I chose the PD-M780’s.
 I find them to be an excellent blend of price and performance.

-What I like best about these is there incredible bearing design.
+What I like best about these is their incredible bearing design.
 Everything is sealed well, with the bearings having been designed for the rigors of professional racing.
 Unless you spray water directly into the spindle, you almost never have to think about maintenance on these pedals.

 The cleats are also offset to help shed mud better, and the dual sided design makes it extremely easy to clip into your pedals.
 Just “stomp and go”!

 Sure, you can get the M540’s for about $20 less.
 Considering how much better the M780’s are, I would definitely dig around the couch cushion and car to get the pocket change you need to snag these bad boys.

 I know many, many cyclists who would say these are the best pedals they’ve ever ridden.
 They may be correct.

 Crank Brother’s is the king of innovation.
 They have absolutely crushed so many competitors by coming out with so many new ideas that we mountain bikers fall in love with.
 Take their mountain bike tools, for example.
 They made them out of stronger materials, pared them down to the key tools a biker would need, and are now one of the top tools anyone could want.